-Using Guinea as an example, Mr Michael Mahmoud, independent economic and management consultant, said it, like most West African countries, faces a number of environmental problems resulting from natural factors, population growth and social and economic activities, especially from mining and agriculture.
+Using Guinea as an example, Mr Michael Mahmoud, an independent economic and management consultant, said it, like most West African countries, faces a number of environmental problems resulting from natural factors, population growth and social and economic activities, especially from mining and agriculture.

 He cited South Africa as a good example in the move to responsible investment, saying:“South Africa is a country where under the National Environmental Management Act, financial institutions can be found liable for environmental pollution and risks of a social nature.”

 “At a micro-level project level, development finance is helpful if it is conditioned”, he underlined, suggesting that ‘projects have to be designed in line with environment-related treaties which regulate hazardous waste, protect endangered species and limit the use of ozone-depleting substances”

 Awareness, he stressed, is critical in encouraging adherence to rules and standards on health and sanitary levels, preferential treatment of environmental-friendly goods and services.

 According to Mr Michael Mahmoud, Africa’s approach to sustainability is distinguished by the importance placed on social issues such as HIV/AIDS, the inclusion and empowerment of women and disadvantaged groups, and the protection of local societies.

 He noted that the AfDB had been introducing social and environmental standards into the region’s financing and lending practices.